alan-turing-institute/scivision/contributing.md

 #### Adding a new dataset to the catalog

-Once you have prepared a dataset for inclusion in the catalog, you can submit it via the following steps.
+Once you have prepared a datasource for inclusion in the catalog, submit some details about it [here](https://sci.vision/#/new-datasource).
+You will need a GitHub account.
+Submitting this form will open a pull request on your behalf, that adds the datasource to the catalog.

 Once your submission is accepted, the dataset will become available to other users of scivision.

+##### Manual steps

+This section describes how to add a catalog entry by hand.
+These steps are an alternative to using the form above.

 On a new branch of the scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
 After you are done, create a pull request with the changes.